Gusttav28/PythonProject/README.md

 - source [name of you venv]/bin/activate
 - to deactivate it would be -> deactivate

-Then you go with installing the necessary librarys and frameworks
+Then you go with installing the necessary librarys and frameworks.

 - pip install django
 - pip install djangorestframework